BrandenEK/Blasphemous.ModdingAPI/README.md

 - Skins can be downloaded from https://github.com/BrandenEK/Blasphemous-Custom-Skins
 - Extract the contents of each skin's zip file into the "Modding/skins" folder.
 There should be one folder for each skin in the "Modding/skins" folder

+### Save Compatibility

+- Make sure to back up any save files you care about before installing mods
+- To prevent save corruption, don't load a save file with different mods installed than were present when the save file was created
+- If corruption does happen, strange effects may take place, such as rosary beads being randomly equipped.
+Removing all existing save files should fix this problem

 ---